sid-2209/rag-assistant-twitter-x-influencer-knowledge-base/README.md

 Notes:
 - The compose file mounts `./models` -> `/app/models` to persist the vector store across container restarts
 - A healthcheck probes `GET /healthz`

 ---

+## 🚚 CI/CD & Deployment

+- GitHub Actions CI is configured in `.github/workflows/ci.yml` to run tests and build/push an image to GHCR on pushes to `main`.
+- Render: see `infra/render.yaml` for a minimal Docker-based deploy.
+- Cloud Run: see `infra/cloudrun.md` for manual commands.

+---